Cron readiness check issues

 - What PHP binary you're using (in some cases, you have more than one)

 - What Adobe Commerce cron scripts you're running (in particular, the paths to those scripts)

 See one of the following sections for a solution to your issue.

 Solution: crontab not set up

-To verify your cron jobs are set up properly, see Set up cron jobs.
+To verify your cron jobs are set up properly, see Set up cron jobs in our developer documentation.